 Additionally, DCI International Secretariat an active member of the Child Rights Connect’s Working Group on Children of Incarcerated Parents.
 Initially, the Working Group was established to support the Committee on the Rights of the Child during its preparation for the 2011 Day of General Discussion on children of incarcerated parents.
 However, following the successful collaboration, the Working Group continues to raise awareness about the negative ramifications that incarceration of one or both parents have on children.
 The Working Group serves as a bridge between those who work directly with children of incarcerated parents and UN human rights mechanisms as they work towards justice for children for the purposes of discussing and strategizing on common actions and critical issues.

-Some examples of our National Sections’ work encompass the project “Children Behind Bars 2.0,” in which DCI-Belgium and DCI-Italy, alongside other governmental stakeholders and human rights organisations, aim to advance the protection of children deprived of their liberty by improving detention conditions, particularly through constant monitoring and training of justice professionals.
+Nationally, DCI national sections (such as Palestine, Pakistan, Sierra Leone, and Ghana) work directly within detention facilities and places of deprivation of liberty, monitoring the detention conditions of children, providing socio-legal support and offering education or vocational training when states do not comply with their obligations.
+Some examples of our National Sections’ work encompass the project “Children’s Rights Behind Bars,” in which DCI-Belgium and DCI-Italy, alongside other governmental stakeholders and human rights organisations, aim to advance the protection of children deprived of their liberty by improving detention conditions, particularly through constant monitoring and training of justice professionals.